Download the latest release from Neo4j Download Center.

-The powershell module will display a warning if it detects that you do not have administrative rights.
+The PowerShell module displays a warning if it detects that you do not have administrative rights.

-This will add the module to the current session.
+This adds the module to the current session.

-Once the module has been imported you can start an interactive console version of a Neo4j Server like this:
+Once the module is imported, you can start an interactive console version of a Neo4j Server:

-Ctrl-C in the console window that was created by the command.
+Ctrl-C in the console window, created by the command.

 Get-Command -Module Neo4j-Management